 CRH

-CRH, corticotropin releasing hormone, is also called corticotropin releasing factor (CRF).
+CRH, corticotropin releasing hormone, is also known as corticotropin releasing factor (CRF).

-CRH is produced in the hypothalamus, the first stage of the HPA axis, and plays an instrumental role in the regulation of the HPA axis and the human stress response.1
+CRH is produced in the hypothalamus, the first stage of the HPA axis, and plays a key role in regulating the HPA axis and the human stress response.1

 - 1. Formation and inhibition of CRH